Pneumococcal

 Who is at risk?

-• Children, especially those under the age of 2, with cochlear implants, who are Indigenous, who attend who attend child care centres, and/or with a chronic illness such as sickle cell disease, pulmonary disease, kidney disease, etc.
+• Children—especially those under the age of 2, with cochlear implants, who are Indigenous, who attend who attend child care centres, and/or who have a chronic illness such as sickle cell disease, pulmonary disease, kidney disease, etc.

-• Adults, especially those who have a chronic illness such as heart disease, diabetes, COPD, splenectomy, who smoke, and 65 years of age and older.
+• Adults—especially those who have a chronic illness such as heart disease, diabetes, COPD, or splenectomy, who smoke, and adults 65 years of age and older.

 Check out our resources on pneumococcal immunization and share with your network!